KU-Wongnai/gateway/README.md

 deck sync
 ```

-After done with the configuration, run the following command to export the configuration to `kong.yaml` file.
+After done with editing or adding services and routes via Kong Manager GUI, run the following command to export the configuration to `kong.yaml` file.

 ```sh
 deck dump